bioball/sudokude/README.md

 This project initially started as a ruby exercise, just to write a function that could solve Sudoku puzzles.
 After completion, I decided to turn it into a gem, because, why not?

 This is a very simple gem, and it provides two functions
-1. It can solve a sudoku puzzle
+1. It can solve a sudoku puzzle via <.solve!>
-2. It can print the sudoku puzzle (solved or unsolved)
+2. It can print the sudoku puzzle (solved or unsolved) via <.print>

 Quickstart
 -------------